Humanoid Factors: Design Principles for AI Humanoids in Human Worlds: Applying Humanoid Factors: Illustrative Experiment on a Humanoid

 \paragraph{Task.} The robot was initialized at its default neutral starting position.
 The goal was to move the end-effector into a $2 \times 2$ cm square target region ($W=0.02$ m).
 We varied the distance ($D$) across four levels: 0.20 m, 0.30 m, 0.40 m, and 0.50 m.
 A human operator provided 99 successful demonstrations via kinesthetic teaching, physically guiding the robot arm (the pencil tip) from Point A to the target box as quickly as possible.
 Trials containing errors were discarded.

 \paragraph{AI Model Training and Deployment.} We consider the task of training a robot to imitate human behavior from multiple demonstrations of the task described above.
 We trained a conditional Behavior Cloning (BC) policy with multi-layer perceptron (i.e., fully connected) neural network by minimizing the mean squared error (MSE) loss between predicted joint angles and target joint angles.
 After training, the model was evaluated first in simulation using MuJoCo and then on the real robot.
-We used an open-loop autoregressive strategy in which the model’s previously predicted joint angles were fed as input for the next step, rather than using the robot’s actual sensor readings.
-This isolates and tests the stability of the model’s internal plan independent of corrective feedback.
+For deployment, we used an open-loop autoregressive strategy in which the model’s previously predicted joint angles were fed as input for the next step, rather than using the robot’s actual sensor readings.
+This choice deliberately stress-tests the stability of the learned rollout without corrective feedback, but it also means that policy errors, controller behavior, embodiment effects, and simulator mismatch are not cleanly disentangled.
+Accordingly, the real-robot results should be interpreted as a deployment-level failure at the Cognitive--Physical interface rather than as definitive attribution to any single component.